CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/device-specific-configs/talonfx-configs.rst

 Voltage
 -------

-This config group contains the :guilabel:`Supply Voltage Lowpass Time Constant`.
+This config group contains the :guilabel:`Supply Voltage Lowpass Time Constant` config.
+This config is used for configuring the low-pass voltage filter time window for the **supply voltage**.
+A high value will increase the size of the filter window (range of data).
+This has the affect of greater smoothing of voltage at the cost of precision.
+A lower value will increase precision but result in less smooth voltage data (and increase error).
+The time constant is in units of milliseconds.